Extractive Explanations for Interpretable Text Ranking: Results

 \subsection{Variation of Selectors}

-In this section, we first briefly describe four different hard selection strategies used by the pipeline models.
-Next, we compare the four pipeline strategies as well as the two proposed end-to-end variants (cf. Section \ref{sec:selectors}) of our approach.
-The hard selection approaches are described as follows: \begin{enumerate} \item{\bf \selbert}: The similarity or relevance between a query and a sentence is computed using the approach proposed by \citet{lin_emnlp_2019}.
+In this section we first briefly describe four different hard selection strategies used by the pipeline models.
+Next, we compare the pipeline strategies and the two proposed end-to-end variants (cf.\ Section~\ref{sec:selectors}) of our approach.

+The hard selection approaches are described as follows: \begin{enumerate} \item \textbf{\plbert}: The similarity or relevance between a query and a sentence is computed using the approach proposed by \citet{yilmaz2019cross}.
 The model is trained on the MS MARCO passage re-ranking dataset according to \citet{nogueira2019passage}.
-Finally, it is used to infer query-sentence level relevance score for each query-document pair. \item{\bf \sellstm}: It is similar to \selbert{}, but uses an LSTM instead of BERT.
+Finally, it is used to infer query-sentence level relevance score for each query-document pair. \item \textbf{\pllstm}: It is similar to \plbert{}, but uses an LSTM instead of BERT.
 We limit the input to 1000 words for this configuration, similar to BERT's limit of 512 tokens.
-The model is trained on the MS MARCO passage re-ranking dataset and the trained model is used to infer the relevance score of query-sentence pairs. \item{\bf \selbm}: We use a simple BM25 based term matching function\footnote{\url{https://pypi.org/project/rank-bm25/}} to obtain the score between the query and the sentence. \item{\bf \selsem}: Semantic similarity score between query and sentence is computed using standard 300-dimensional GloVe embeddings. \end{enumerate}
+The model is trained on the MS MARCO passage re-ranking dataset and the trained model is used to infer the relevance score of query-sentence pairs. \item \textbf{\plbm}: We use a simple BM25-based term matching function\footnote{\url{https://pypi.org/project/rank-bm25/}} to obtain the score between the query and the sentence. \item \textbf{\plsem}: Semantic similarity score between query and sentence is computed using 300-dimensional GloVe embeddings. \end{enumerate} These models apply the selection strategy only during the inference phase, i.e.\ trained models are used to predict the relevance of pairs of queries and summarized documents.
+The ranker itself is simply trained without any selection, i.e.\ documents are truncated to fit.
+We refer to these strategies as \textit{pipeline} (PL).
+They can be seen as an implementation of the method proposed in \cite{li2021keybld}.

-To analyze the efficacy of the above-mentioned selection approaches, we also measure the performance of a simple strategy, \textbf{Random}, where we randomly select $k$ sentences from the document.
-Table \ref{tab:model_sel_eval} shows the results of pipeline and \approach{} models for different selection strategies at $k = 20$ and highlights the efficacy of the proposed approaches over Random.
+To analyze the effectiveness of the above-mentioned selection approaches, we also measure the performance of a simple strategy, \plrnd{}, where we randomly select $k$ sentences from the document.
+Table~\ref{tab:model_sel_eval} shows the results at $k = 20$ and highlights the effectiveness of the proposed approaches over random selection on the TREC datasets.
 We also tried other values, but $k = 20$ gives consistent performance for all three datasets.
 This may be attributed to the token limitation of the ranker.
-As mentioned earlier, the pipeline models apply the selection strategy only during the inference phase, i.e.\ trained models are used to predict the relevance of pairs of queries and summarized documents.
-The ranker itself is simply trained without any selection, i.e.\ documents are truncated to fit.